sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 |round_robin |      |
 -------------|------
 description  | When set to `true`, Sensu executes the check once per interval, cycling through each subscribing agent in turn.
-See the [round robin section](#round-robin-checks) for more information.<br><br>You can use the `round_robin` attribute with the `proxy_requests` attributes to distribute proxy check executions evenly across multiple agents.
-See the section on [using a proxy check to monitor a multiple proxy entities](#using-a-proxy-check-to-monitor-a-multiple-proxy-entities) for more information. required     | false type         | Boolean example      | {{< highlight shell >}}"round_robin": true{{< /highlight >}}
+See the [round robin section](#round-robin-checks) for more information.<br><br>You can use the `round_robin` attribute with proxy checks to avoid duplicate events and distribute proxy check executions evenly across multiple agents.
+See the section on [proxy checks](#proxy-requests) for more information. required     | false type         | Boolean example      | {{< highlight shell >}}"round_robin": true{{< /highlight >}}